 Based on that the system provides a fair amount of security for employees in China.

-Since 2011, the Chinese government has become more serious about the Social Security system and companies have to pay the social security funds for their employees, especially in the more developed cities like Shanghai and Beijing.
+Since 2011, the Chinese government has become more serious about the Social Security system and companies have to pay the social security funds for their employees, especially in the more developed cities.

 The funds are shared 50/50 and your company is responsible to pay each month without excuse.
 Usually these funds are based on your base salary without commissions or other variable parts.